 When it comes to what makes a good [BLAH], I’m a firm believer that if you love something, that’s all that matters.
 It doesn’t matter what other people think about your favorite pizza place.
 If you love it, the rest is just noise.
 Opinions are not facts.
 (Is it becoming obvious that I’ve gotten into the “opinions vs. facts” debate with people a lot recently?)

 There are many different varieties of barbecue sauces, and I prefer certain types for different applications.
 As far as I’m concerned, there is no one right or wrong way.

-For ribs, I love a thick, smokey bbq sauce.
-I also like that type of sauce with pulled pork, though Jeff has made me appreciate the wonders of a good Carolina mustard-based bbq sauce on slow cooked meat.
+For ribs, I love a thick, smokey barbecue sauce.
+I also like that type of sauce with pulled pork, though Jeff has made me appreciate the wonders of a good Carolina mustard-based barbecue sauce on slow cooked meat.